arraypad/each/README.md

 ## Examples

 #### Convert CSV into JSON
-When no command argument is supplied, _each_ pretty-prints the parsed list of items as JSON (or into another supported format using the `-F` argument).
+When no command argument is supplied, _each_ pretty-prints the parsed items as JSON (or into another supported format using the `-F` argument).

 Contents of `people.csv`:
 ```